-The new Paititi Institute land is located on a magical 4000 acres in the Mapacho Valley of the Peruvian Andes bordering the Manu National Reserve.
+The Paititi Institute land is located on a magical 4000 acres in the Mapacho Valley of the Peruvian Andes bordering the Manu National Reserve.
 The Apu's (mountain's) ancient name is Larapata Hatunpata meaning -Lara (Noble) Pata (Elevated) Hatun (Great) Pata (Elevated.)
 At its base is the sacred Rio Mapacho, at 1800 meters elevation; at the land's peak we border one of the largest reserves of South America, Manu, at an altitude of around 3800 meters.
 Through its unique position on the edge of the Andes Mountains and the Amazon Rainforest there exist three distinct ecological climate zones allowing for an incredible variety of food.
 There is fresh and pristine spring water, old growth forest, over 20 waterfalls, majestic peaks, rich fertile soil, ancient ruins nearby and infinite magic yet to be discovered.
 You can read an article about the new land HERE >>

-As mentioned earlier, we have recently moved our activities to this land and there will not be rustic infrastructure.
+We have recently moved our activities to this land and there will be simple infrastructure.
 These conditions can serve as a powerful catalyst for deepening our personal growth and connection to nature.
-If you are not ready to surrender into a wilderness experience we recommend that you consider waiting for a future opportunities when we are more established.
+If you are not ready to surrender into a wilderness experience we recommend that you consider waiting for a future opportunity when we are more established.

-Personal Space: In the future we will be building personal huts and dormitories however these will not be complete at this time.
+Personal Space: In time we will be building personal huts and dormitories for all visitors however these will not be complete at this time.
 Until then all participants should bring their own tent that can handle rain.
 We recommend that you bring a tent that is large enough for you to sit up in for more comfort.
+At this time, there are a few huts completed.
+We reserve these first for any elders who may be participating in the program.

 Communal Space: We have beautiful open community space where we will gather often.
-In addition we have a number of large tents available for participants to utilize for personal time.
+We also have a couple smaller community spaces available.

 Water: There is delicious mountain spring water for drinking which we filter for extra protection.
-Showers are set up in a small creek which is refreshingly cold and quite awakening:)
+A bathing area is set up in a small creek which is refreshingly cold and quite awakening!
+Passive solar hot showers are available during optimal weather conditions and on rotation.

 Solar Electricity: We have a small solar system with a charge station.
 Devices with USB charging work best.
-Please note that the system is small so we ask everyone to limit their charging needs 1 time a week.
-Some participants prefer to bring their own personal solar chargers.
+Please note that the system is small so we ask everyone to limit their charging needs to 1 device, 1 time a week.
+Most participants opt bring their own personal USB solar chargers which are available at affordable prices.

 Laundry: There will be bins available for you to wash your own laundry by hand.
 One advantage of packing light is that you will have less to wash:) Please bring your own biodegradable soap.
-Pure castile soap work well.
+Pure castile soap works well.